hel-astro-lab/runko/docs/shocks.rst

 Running the simulation
 ===================
-To run a shock on runko, use the following command:
+To run a shock simulation on runko, use the following command:

 .. code-block:: bash